sveri/friend-ui/README.md

 [![Clojars Project](http://clojars.org/de.sveri/friendui/latest-version.svg)](http://clojars.org/de.sveri/friendui)

 ## Related
-There is an implementation for this which uses mysql as a backend: <https://github.com/sventechie/friendui-mysql>.
-If I understand this right it uses clojure.jdbc which means that postgresql and friends could be supported too.
+There is an implementation for this which uses SQL Korma as a backend: <https://github.com/sventechie/friendui-sql>.
+It uses JDBC; MySQL and PostgreSQL schemas are provided, and other DBs could be supported too if you customize the schemas.

 ## Usage